Do's and don'ts of employee performance reviews

 Using a standard performance evaluation form can help focus your review and ensure that employees in the same job category are judged against the same standards.
 Place a copy of the employee's written review in the personnel file and give him or her a copy.
-Be sure to comply with any state laws regarding performance and personnel records (for example, allowing employees to access files or submit a statement disagreeing with a particular record).
+Be sure to comply with any state or local laws regarding performance and personnel records (for example, allowing employees to access files or submit a statement disagreeing with a particular record).

 Do follow up after the review

-Check in with your employee a few weeks after the performance review meeting to follow up on problem areas and ensure that the employee is receiving any training, resources, or other assistance necessary to meet performance goals.
+Check in with your employee a few weeks after the performance review meeting to follow up on problem areas and ensure that the employee is receiving any training, resources or other assistance necessary to meet performance goals.